Our Teachers & Staff

 Room 4 Teacher - Kaiako

 I am passionate about teaching children and helping them to achieve their potential in all areas of their learning and school life.
-One of my aims is to use lots of different learning strategies and resources in my classroom programme to ensure every child I teach has success.
+One of my aims is to use lots of different learning strategies and resources in my classroom programme to ensure every child I teach has success in all areas of their school life.
 It is also great to teach in a supportive Catholic community where we work together with children and parents to develop our Mercy values.

-In my spare time I enjoy listening to music and follow the fortunes of Arsenal FC, the Wellington Phoenix (who I write a weekly blog about) and the mighty Canterbury Crusaders.
-I was born in Ashburton and still consider it my 'Spiritual' home.
-I also enjoy spending family time with my wife and wonderful daughter.
+In my spare time I enjoy listening to music, see bands playing live and following the fortunes of Arsenal FC, the Wellington Phoenix and the mighty Canterbury Crusaders.
+I was born in Ashburton and still consider it my 'spiritual' home.
+I also enjoy spending family time with my wife, my wonderful daughter and our pet cat Kruskit!

 ESOL and Classroom Release Teacher - Kaiako